Gillean of the Battleaxe, and his brother Colin.

 Of all the ghostly tales and legends in Scotland, the legend of Ewen of the Little Head is arguably the most famous.
 Members of the Lochbuie Clan, and in particular the Chief’s immediate family, are wary of the nocturnal sound of clattering hooves and a jingling bridle, for this spectral horse bearing a headless rider is a harbinger of death in the family.

 Ewen was the son of Iain Og, 5th Lochbuie, and a distinguished and celebrated warrior.
 Encouraged by his ambitious wife, the Black Swan, Ewen pressed his father for more land.
 Meetings became increasingly acrimonious and escalated into a feud that would be resolved on the battlefield in 1538.
-On the fateful day when the opposing forces of father and son met, Ewen would die in battle when one of his father’s clansmen, standing on a rock, decapitated Ewen as he charged into the thick of battle.
+On the fateful day when the opposing forces of Ewen's father, who was supported by the Duart chief and his clansmen, and Ewen's men met, Ewen would die in battle when one of Duart's clansmen, standing on a rock, decapitated Ewen as he charged into the thick of battle.

 Ewen’s horse thundered off with the headless body still firmly wedged in the saddle, to eventually come to an exhausted halt at the Lussa Falls, some five miles from the battle site.
 Here the body fell to the ground where it was temporarily interred before being carried to its final resting place on Iona by Ewen’s clansmen.